gchq/sleeper/docs/06-status.md

 There are two main ways to check the status of the system: use the metrics in the CloudWatch console, or use the provided scripts to get a textual summary of various aspects of the system.

-These instructions will assume you start in the project root directory and you have the required dependencies (see [Installing prerequisite software](11-dev-guide.md#install-prerequisite-software) for how to set that up).
+These instructions will assume you start in the project root directory and Sleeper has been built (see [the developer guide](11-dev-guide.md) for how to set that up).

 ## CloudWatch metrics